aschultzen/master_thesis/README.md

 	# If you want to provide time to your local subnet, change the next line.
 	# (Again, the address is an example only.)
 	#broadcast 192.168.123.255

+## 17.06.2015: Setting up the CSAC

+The CSAC (as previously mentioned) will be used as a 1 PPS input to the NTP server.
+The CSAC can be controlled over serial with software supplied by Symmetricom (CSACdemo) or with simple commands as specified in the documentation over telnet.
+After connecting the CSAC to a workstation running Winodws 7, the COM driver was configured after Symmetricom's specifications as followed:

+- 57600 Baud
+- 8 Data bits
+- No parity
+- 1 stop bit (8-N-1)
+- No flow control
+- CMOS Voltage levels (0-3.3V)

+With the exception of the baud rate, all of these settings were set correctly by default on my workstation.

+NOTE: We didn't need to worry about the RS232's +/- 12V logic level since the evaluation board employs a level shifter. **Without the level shifter you run the risk of frying the serial interface on the CSAC.**

+PROBLEM: At this point i was not able to establish communication with the CSAC.
+It does not respond when connected to the workstation.
+I've tried both the CSACDemo and Realterm.
+Current theory is that the cable is broken.